Part 27: std::variant Events + std::visit Dispatching — Type-Safe "What Happened"

 },

-Here we use two layers of lambdas.
-The outer lambda is the callback parameter for poll_events(), called each time an event occurs, with the parameter event being a ButtonEvent (i.e., a std::variant<Pressed, Released>).
+Here we use two layers of lambda expressions.
+The outer lambda is the callback argument for poll_events(), which is invoked whenever an event occurs.
+The parameter event is a ButtonEvent (that is, std::variant<Pressed, Released>).
 The inner lambda is the visitor for std::visit, responsible for handling the specific event types.

 std::decay_t and decltype